thomasbabuj/gotips/README.md

 > **Golang short tips & trics**

 This list of short golang code tips & trics will help keep collected knowledge in one place.

+> Can you help make it better?

+Please feel free to send a PR with your own Golang tip to be published here.
+Any improvements or suggestions are welcome!

+> Contributing

-Do not hesitate to pull request new ones, just add new tip on top of list with title, date, description and code, please see tips as a reference.
+Make PR add new tip on top of list with title, date, description, code and links, please see tips as a reference.

 > Don't forget to Star the repo, as this will help to promote the project!